Patient education: Croup in infants and children (Beyond the Basics)

 Simple hygiene measures can help to prevent infection with the viruses that can lead to croup.
 These measures include:

-- Yearly vaccination for the influenza virus is recommended for individuals older than six months.
+●Yearly vaccination for the influenza virus is recommended for individuals older than six months.
 Flu vaccines are usually given in the fall and winter months.
-(See "Patient information: Influenza prevention (Beyond the Basics)".)
+(See "Patient education: Influenza prevention (Beyond the Basics)".)

 WHEN TO SEEK HELP